inokawazu/inokawazu.github.io/content/post/time_to_proxima/index.md

 # Using a Computer (of course)

-Doing the full numerical calculation ([Pluto notebook here](/notebooks/time_to_proxima.jl)), I make some plots of the both $t$, Earth time, and $s$k spaceship time, to reach Proxima Centauri.
+Doing the full numerical calculation ([Pluto notebook here](/notebooks/time_to_proxima.jl)), I make some plots of both $t$, Earth time, and $s_k$, spaceship time, to reach Proxima Centauri.

 ![A graph showing Earth times and spaceship times to Proxima Centauri.](figure1.png)

 One can see in the graph that the Earth time never becomes shorter than the time it would take light to reach Proxima according to Earth observers.
-Nevertheless, on the ship the time it takes can actually become less that the time it would take light to reach Proxima.
-Of course we have to be carefule about this because these two times are being compared wit two different reference frames.
+Nevertheless, on the ship, the time it takes can actually become less than the time it would take light to reach Proxima.
+Of course, we have to be careful about this because these two times are being compared with two different reference frames.

 ![A graph showing Earth times and spaceship times to Proxima Centauri but with larger alpha.](figure2.png)

 Here is another graph showing the same but for larger $\alpha$.

 How about our previous approximation?
 How good was it, one might ask.

-With $\alpha=3.0$ then $t \approx 1.6$ and $\sigma \approx 1.1$.
-This clock time on Earth is not double the shiptime persay, but is ~~pretty~~ kinda close ($\sim 1.38$)[^notreally].
+With $\alpha=3.0$, then $t \approx 1.6$ and $\sigma \approx 1.1$.
+This clock time on Earth is not double the ship time per se, but is ~~pretty~~ kinda close ($\sim 1.38$)[^notreally].

 [^notreally]: Not really...